digitalbricklayer/techteapotcom/content/posts/code-performance-tuning-in-net.md

 [gallery]

 One thing I know for sure is that you don't optimise code without a way to find out exactly where the time is being spent.
 Fortunately, I have a trial of <a href="http://www.jetbrains.com/profiler/">JetBrains dotTrace</a> on hand.
 Of the tools I've tried this is by far the easiest I've used.
 No special builds nothing.
-I just launchÂ  <a href="http://www.nunit.org/">NUnit</a> from dotTrace with a debug version of the PowerTime test DLL auto-loading and it just works.
+I just launch  <a href="http://www.nunit.org/">NUnit</a> from dotTrace with a debug version of the PowerTime test DLL auto-loading and it just works.

 The two images of dotTrace show a run of PowerTime prior to an optimisation and the next a version that had an optimisation done.
 That one optimisation saved ~12 seconds. :)